openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 An attacker might leverage the Credential issuance process and the user's trust into the Wallet to phish PIN codes sent out by a different service that grant attacker access to services other than Credential issuance.
 The attacker could setup a Credential Issuer site and in parallel to the issuance request trigger transmission of a PIN code to the user's phone from a service other than Credential issuance, e.g. from a payment service.
 The user would then be asked to enter this PIN into the Wallet and since the Wallet sends this PIN to the token endpoint of the Credential Issuer (the attacker), the attacker would get access to the PIN code, and access to that other service.

 In order to cope with that issue, the Wallet is RECOMMENDED to interact with trusted Credential Issuers only.
-In that case, the Wallet would not process an Credential Offer Request with an untrusted issuer URL.
+In that case, the Wallet would not process an Credential Offer with an untrusted issuer URL.
 The Wallet MAY also show to the user the endpoint or issuer it will be sending the PIN code and ask the user for confirmation.

 ## Credential Lifecycle Management